Skip to content

 Assign a project lead (not the CEO) to conduct a "gap analysis" of your documentation.
 Use a readiness checklist to identify missing contracts, unsigned minutes, or messy financials.
 This is the time to sanitize your data—renaming files to a consistent convention (e.g., YYYY-MM-DD_Description_vFinal).

-Security debt kills deals.
+Security debt changes deals.
 Before opening the VDR, ensure you have redacted PII (Personally Identifiable Information) from employee files and sensitive competitive data from customer contracts.
 Use VDR tools that allow "fence view" or dynamic watermarking.
 This shows the buyer you understand compliance and cybersecurity risk.

 Do not give every buyer access to everything on Day 1.
 Structure your VDR with permission levels: